Ignition timing adjustment on Austin Mini

 Op 17

-Once the screw is tightened, do not hesitate to make a final check of the contact breaker gap.
+Once the screw is tightened, do not hesitate to make a final check of the contact breaker points gap.
 The plate may have moved slightly when tightening the screw.
 You never know.

 Advertisement

-Adjust the ignition advance statically
+Adjust the ignition timing statically (test light)

 Op 18